SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/jobs-faq.md

     or out of the 64 node limit per repository was less than what you requested.

+-   Error message:

+    ```
+    sbatch: error: No architecture specified, cannot estimate job costs.
+    sbatch: error: Batch job submission failed: Unspecified error
+    ```

+    Possible causes/remedies:

+    Your job didn't specify the type of compute nodes.
+To run on Hawell nodes, add to your batch script:

+    ```
+    #SBATCH -C haswell
+    ```

+    To request KNL nodes, add this line:

+    ```
+    #SBATCH -C knl
+    ```

+-   Error message:

+    ```
+    sbatch: error: The scavenger logical queue requires an lower balance than the estimated job cost.
+Job cost estimated at XX.XX NERSC-Hours, your balance is YYYYYY.YY NERSC-Hours (Repo: YYYYYYY.YY NERSC-Hours).
+Cannot proceed, please see https://docs.nersc.gov/jobs/policy/ for your options to run this job.
+    sbatch: error: Batch job submission failed: Unspecified error
+    ```

+    Possible causes/remedies:

+    You submitted the job to the `scavenger` partition directly.
+    When you submit a job with a normal qos (e.g., `regular`, `debug`, etc.), requesting more NERSC-Hours than your repo balance, it will be automatically routed to the `scavenger` queue.

 ### Runtime errors

 -   Error message: